dnsimple/dnsimple-support/content/articles/templates.markdown

 ![Template main page](/files/template-main-page.png)

 Fill in the form for your template.
-In this example, we are going to create a template that can automate the create of a CNAME record to point to a specific address in Heroku.
+In this example,  you will create a template to automate the creation of a CNAME record pointing to a specific address in Heroku.

 ![Template new](/files/template-new.png)

-Now we have the basic information for the template, it is time to create the record for it.
-In this example, we are only creating one record, but there is no limit to the number of records that you can have on a template.
+Now that you have the basic information for the template, it is time to create the record for it.
+In this example, you are only creating one record, but there is no limit to the number of records that you can have on a template.

-We are using a special keyword `{{domain}}` that automatically fills in the domain name to which the template is applied.
-The symbol `@` can also be used.
-It is equivalent to `{{domain}}`.
+The keyword `{{domain}}` automatically fills in the domain name to which the template is applied.
+The symbol `@` can also be used as it is equivalent to `{{domain}}`.

 ![Template new record](/files/template-new-record.png)